chromaui/chromatic-docs/composition.md

 Now the published Storybook will be available for consumption, as if you were working on it locally.

-It's worth mentioning that for the time being access to any deployed Storybooks through composition will abide to the same set of rules documented [here](access).
+It's worth mentioning that access to any deployed Storybooks through composition will abide to the same set of rules documented [here](access).

 ![Multiple Storybooks combined through composition](img/reference-external-storybooks-composition.jpg)